April 11, 1960 (62)

-Jeremy Clarkson, born 11 April 1960, is an English broadcaster, journalist, farmer, game show host and writer who specialises in motoring.
+Jeremy Clarkson is an English broadcaster, journalist, farmer, game show host and writer who specializes in motoring.
 He is best known for the motoring programmes Top Gear and The Grand Tour alongside Richard Hammond and James May.
 He also currently writes weekly columns for The Sunday Times and The Sun.
 Since 2018, Clarkson has hosted the revived ITV game show Who Wants to Be a Millionaire?, replacing former host Chris Tarrant.

 Diddly Squat Farm